 March: Book One

 John Lewis has been a House Representative for Georgia since 1987.
 Before that, he cut his teeth as one of the “Big Six”, the main leaders of the Civil Rights Movement.
-In March, Lewis, alongside illustrator Nate Powell, gives his readers a first hand look at his life growing up in rural Alabama, his first meeting with Martin Luther King, Jr., and the beginning of Lewis's civil rights work.
-Each of the three graphic novels in this series offer a powerful and unique perspective.
+In March, Lewis, alongside illustrator Nate Powell, gives his readers a firsthand look at his life growing up in rural Alabama, his first meeting with Martin Luther King Jr., and the beginning of Lewis's civil rights work.
+Each of the three graphic novels in this series offers a powerful and unique perspective.
 March will satisfy both teens looking for more information on the Civil Rights Movement as well as adults.

 Let the Trumpet Sound